-The ICRC's operational approach, in which it carries out direct implementation and has teams carrying out activities with targeted communities, is one that facilitates an ongoing process of participation and feedback from key stakeholders.
+The ICRC's operational approach, in which it carries out direct implementation or works though local partners as the specific environment demands, is one that facilitates an ongoing process of participation and feedback from key stakeholders.

 Moreover, the ICRC's multi-sectoral approach to assistance - integrating elements of its Health, Water and Habitat (WatHab), and Economic Security (EcoSec), as well as Protection concerns, ensures that needs across sectors are taken into consideration and programs are adapted accordingly, with feedback integrated and communicated across sectors to be reflected into activities as pertinent and feasible.